4 simple ways to Spark Delight for yourself and others this Christmas | Marie Claire

 3. Be thoughtful to others

 It’s simple, free, and absolutely priceless.
-Being thoughtful could mean visiting a relative who’s alone this Christmas, sending a card to an old friend, or trying your hand at volunteering.
+Being thoughtful could mean calling a relative who’s alone this Christmas or sending a card to an old friend.
 It could mean wearing the snowman-covered pajamas your parents sent you, or offering to cook the Christmas roast.

 Or it could mean taking the extra time to choose the perfect gift for your loved ones.
-At Swarvoski, there’s a gift for everyone, from their best-selling Tennis Deluxe range of refined and elegant bracelets, rings, earrings, necklaces, and jewellery sets adorned with pavé embellishment, to their popular character collection, which has introduced charming new figures for 2020, including Shelly the Turtle and Lucky the Bunny, to name a few.
+At Swarovski, there’s a gift for everyone, from their best-selling Tennis Deluxe range of refined and elegant bracelets, rings, earrings, necklaces, and jewellery sets adorned with crystal pavé embellishment, to their popular character collection, which has introduced charming new figures for 2020.

 While the brand has evolved since it launched in 1895, one thing remains; the way Swarovski creates meaningful moments to be cherished forever through exquisitely crafted designs.
 There’s truly no better way to show someone how much you care.